blueslow/sslcertzoneedit/README.md

 ## Improvements
 * Replace the usage of the get method to post inorder to get better protection of id and token.
+  - Implemented 22-12-27
-* Provide diff file and a script to update the acme.inc file in pfsense
+* Provide diff file and a script to update the acme.inc file in pfsense.
+  - Implemented 22-12-27

+## Known issues
+* It has been reported that dns_zoneedit_rm  reporte in false positives in some cases.